The Disability Justice Mentoring Collective (DJMC)

-DJMC is for young people, ages 12 to 22, with disabilities.
+DJMC is for young people with disabilities in grades 6 through 12.
 Mentors are adults with or without disabilities who volunteer their time

-Each mentor/mentee pair agrees to meet twice a month for two hours at a time.
+Each mentor/mentee pair agrees to meet for five hours total throughout each month.
 One of their monthly meetings can be with the rest of the program participants at a DJMC group meeting

 DJMC is a year-long commitment for both mentors and mentees, although many continue to participate after that year is up